 However, there are other kinds of ways to flush in social proofing elements as well.
 One of the most prominent ways is to add the image of a person along with the quote.
 It will make your brand more approachable in ways more than one.

-Whenever we’re short of words and we don’t quite know how to finish a particular sentence because we’ve invested our brains in hundred descriptions over the past few hours, we write something like ‘good product quality’.
+Whenever we’re short of words and we don’t quite know how to finish a particular sentence because we’ve invested our brains in hundred descriptions over the past few hours, we write something like ‘good product quality.

 Well, this doesn’t quite add anything to the description and provides no value; ergo, one should refrain from using such fillers.

 Such phrases tell the visitor that this is just another average product forcing him/her to move on.
 This makes the entire process less persuasive and exudes a very unappealing aura.
-Be specific as possible so as to entice the visitor with details that matter.
+Be specific as possible to entice the visitor with details that matter.

 Ever heard someone say that the devil lies in the details?
-This is what product descriptions are all about; shedding light on attributes which no one else offers.
+This is what product descriptions are all about; shedding light on attributes that no one else offers.
 And avoid beating around the bush as no one has the time or patience.

-A potent study back in the year 2001 showcased that restaurants using descripting menus faced an increase in sales by no less than 27%.
+A potent study back in the year 2001 showcased that restaurants using describing menus faced an increase in sales by no less than 27%.
 Not just that, this improved the attitudes of the people towards food in general and the restaurant as well.

 For those who don’t know, we’re not talking about actual seduction; calm down.
 Words have a way of calling out to the audience that matters; if used in the right manner.
 You have to recognize sooner rather than later that this is one of the biggest marketing tools you’ll ever possess.
 Want to know the best thing about it?
-It comes from free.
+It comes for free.

 There’s a reason why this trend is gaining popularity as the day passes by; because it works.
 Hence, you should take these cues and exercise them when it comes to product descriptions.
 Use words that will instantly hit the psyche of the targeted customers.